Don't Generate, Discriminate: A Proposal for Grounding Language Models to Real-World Environments: Introduction

 \section{Introduction}

-Language models (LMs) such as BERT~\cite{devlin-etal-2019-bert}, GPT-3~\cite{brown2020language}, and Codex~\cite{chen2021codex} have demonstrated an extraordinary ability in understanding and generating both natural language~\cite{Minaee2021DeepLB, liang2022holistic} and generic programs (\eg, Python)~\cite{Li2022CompetitionLevelCG, Jain2021JigsawLL, Austin2021ProgramSW}.
-The recent release of ChatGPT\footnote{\url{chat.openai.com}} is elevating this paradigm to a new level.
-It seems to point us towards a future where natural language serves as a universal device, powered by LMs, for automated problem solving and interacting with the (computing) world.
+Language models (LMs) such as BERT~\cite{devlin-etal-2019-bert}, GPT-3~\cite{brown2020language}, and Codex~\cite{chen2021codex} have demonstrated an extraordinary capacity in understanding and generating both natural language~\cite{Minaee2021DeepLB, liang2022holistic} and generic programs (\eg, Python)~\cite{Li2022CompetitionLevelCG, Jain2021JigsawLL, Austin2021ProgramSW}.
+The recent release of ChatGPT is elevating this paradigm to a new level.\footnote{\url{chat.openai.com}} It seems to point us towards a future where natural language serves as a universal device, powered by LMs, for automated problem solving and interacting with the (computing) world.

-However, a key missing piece in realizing this future is the connection between LMs and real-world environments, including both digital environments (\eg, databases, knowledge bases, Excel spreadsheets, software, websites, among others) and physical environments (\eg, instruction following robots in household settings~\cite{shridhar2020alfred}).
+However, a key missing piece in realizing this future is the connection between LMs and real-world environments, including both digital environments (\eg, databases, knowledge bases, Excel spreadsheets, software, websites, among others) and physical environments (\eg, instruction following robots \cite{shridhar2020alfred,ahn2022can}).
 Such environments are where many real problems lie.
-For example, a biologist may need to find all the species of a certain butterfly genus and their geographic distribution from a biology knowledge base, a local grocery store owner may want to visualize the historical sales of different item categories in Excel to decide what and how much to restock before the holiday season, and a physician may need to find patients in a large database of electronic medical records who exhibited a rare combination of symptoms to inform the current diagnosis. \textit{How can LMs enable solving all these problems, which involve seeking information or taking actions in a specific environment, with natural language?}
+For example, a biologist may need to find all the species of a certain butterfly genus and their geographic distribution from a biology knowledge base, a local grocery store owner may want to visualize the historical sales of different item categories in Excel to decide what and how much to restock before the holiday season, and a physician may need to find patients with specific conditions in a large database of electronic medical records to inform the current diagnosis. \textit{How can LMs enable solving all these problems, which involve seeking information or taking actions in a specific environment, with natural language?}